KellanStevens/dotfiles/README.md

 * [Powershell]()

 ## Steps to bootstrap a new Mac
+*I am still busy working on a single script for MacOS*
 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.

 ```zsh